 “I don’t compromise my integrity and accept any client just to make money.
 A lot of that stuff I did at first was pro-bono or very low-cost, so I could get used to the area and help out the women.
 I wanted to be a positive addition.”

 Lisa Doll, of course, also emphasized how talented her staff is — and after taking a gander at some of their amazing work, it becomes evident you will leave with a quality piece of body art no matter who you see for your appointment.
 Every artist currently on staff is female, a fact Lisa Doll briefly addressed during our conversation with her:

 “[Rose Red Tattoo] is a beacon for other female tattoo artists.
 Obviously with the permanent makeup and everything else, it has a bit more of a female aesthetic to it.
 I would love to hire a man in the future.
 It’s just about being talented and working with this environment.”

 The shop is in no way an exclusionist establishment; men and women alike come to get tattooed in equal measure.
 It is perhaps this “female aesthetic” Lisa Doll mentions that makes clients feel more nurtured, comfortable, and safe.

-> In fact, it is this safe refuge environment that is most striking about Rose Red Tattoo.
-The place is a haven in the tattoo industry which, in the past, has been male-dominated, and often intimidating to potential clients.
-Lisa makes clear that her doors are open to anyone and everyone with welcoming arms:
+In fact, it is this safe refuge environment that is most striking about Rose Red Tattoo.
+The place is a haven in the tattoo industry which, in the past, has been male-dominated and often intimidating to potential clients.
+Lisa makes clear that her doors are open to anyone and everyone:

-> It was evident from our brief visit that it isn’t just a custom, badass, cute, or beautiful tattoo Rose Red offers — Lisa’s forward-minded thinking is reflected in her staff and permeates the environment of the entire studio.
-Sometimes, appointments are more than just “skin-deep.”
+It was evident from our brief visit that it isn’t just a custom, bad-ass, cute, or beautiful tattoo Rose Red offers — it's a memorable (and sometimes healing!) experience.
+Appointments are more than just “skin-deep.”
 In fact, more than a few clients have left Rose Red Tattoo with a newfound sense of “happily ever after.”